DEEKSHITHA-K/DEEKSHITHA-K/README.md

 - 96.7% in Intermediate (12th Grade)
 - TS EAMCET Rank: 8187
 - Secured 9.42 CGPA and Stood at 4th Place in College in First Semester.
-- Got 100/100 Narks in Mathematics - 1 in First Semester of B. Tech
+- Got 100/100 Marks in Mathematics - 1 in First Semester of B. Tech

 ---